jimmykallhagen/Nordix/README.md

 ---

 ## "Enterprise" for regular PC
-It's like endless super features and systems exist in Linux Free for everyone to use, but still hidden behind the big enterprise companies.
+It's like endless super features and systems exist in Linux.<br>
+Free for everyone to use, but still hidden behind the big enterprise companies.

  **Nordix will change this**